How graduates can engineer great online job applications

 Ensure also that you answer every question, as failure to do so will be viewed negatively.
-As engineering recruitment specialist Felicity Marsh puts it: 'If you are asked a question on an application you should try to answer it; do not answer N/A or redirect to your CV.
+As one engineering recruiter puts it: 'If you are asked a question on an application you should try to answer it; do not answer N/A or redirect to your CV.
 There will be a good reason we are asking the question!'

 Tailor your online application to the specific graduate employer

 Good research is vital - the best applications are focused and tailored to the organisation you are applying to.
 'We look for candidates who can demonstrate real enthusiasm for our industry, from application stage to final assessment, says Alexandra Walton, early talent attraction & selection manager at Laing O'Rourke.
 'For us, showing you are motivated by a career in construction is one of they key things that will make you stand out.'